This feature is only available if you are on the Enterprise licensing plan.

-If your organization is using Azure Active Directory (Azure AD) or Office 365, you can connect your Automation Cloud organization directly to your Azure AD tenant to see existing user accounts in your UiPath cloud environment.
+If your organization is using Azure Active Directory (Azure AD) or Office 365, you can connect your Automation Cloud organization directly to your Azure AD tenant to see existing user accounts and groups in your UiPath cloud environment.

 The Azure AD integration allows you to continue leveraging the invitation-based user management model, if you want, while bootstrapping your organization with the additional benefits of using the Azure AD model.
 For more information about these models, see About Users.